cowpewter/mc-world-of-color/README.md

 ## About
 ### New Dyes!
 14 of the 16 default Minecraft colors now come in Lightest, Pastel, Dark, and Darkest variants.
 The other two, white and black, come with two new variants each.
-A total of 60 new colors all told!
+74 dyes in total (including vanilla dyes).
 ![Dyes](https://github.com/cowpewter/mc-world-of-color/blob/main/docs/img/Dyes1.png)
 ![Dyes](https://github.com/cowpewter/mc-world-of-color/blob/main/docs/img/Dyes2.png)